Upfront Commitment in Online Resource Allocation with Patient Customers: Proofs of the Lemmas Used in the Proof of Theorem

-This is true because at the end of $I_2^{K+i}$, the agents that $\alg$ has accepted can only contain flexible agents from $t = 1$ and inflexible agents that arrived in $I_2^{K+i}$.
-Therefore, the quantity above must also be at least $\crr_{\lpp} \cdot r_i \cdot C$.
-Adding up the inequality \eqref{sup_first} with the fact that expression \eqref{eq:sup_second} must be at least $\crr_{\lpp} \cdot r_i \cdot C$ yields
+At the end of $I_2^{(i,2)}$, the agents that $\alg$ has accepted and not yet serviced can only contain partially patient agents from period 1 (i.e. $I_1^{(i,2)}$) and agents that arrived in $I_2^{(i,2)}$, all of which are inflexible.
+Up to $a_{j,1}$ agents of type $j \in [m]$ can still be waiting for service, and up to $a_{j,2}$ agents of type $j \geq M+1$.
+The total reward of all such agents is by \eqref{eq:sup_second} above, that is certainly an upper bound on the reward that an algorithm can service at the end of $I_2^{(i,2)}$.
+In order for an algorithm to be $\crr_{\lpp,m}$ competitive, the quantity in \eqref{eq:sup_second} above must also be at least $\crr_{\lpp,m} \cdot r_i \cdot C$.
+Adding up the inequality \eqref{sup_first} with the fact that expression \eqref{eq:sup_second} must be at least $\crr_{\lpp,m} \cdot r_i \cdot C$ yields

 This gives us constraint \eqref{sup_after_m} in the LP. \end{itemize}